mhalbrook/liatrio-exercise/README.md

     pip3 install -r requirements.txt && python3 build.py --action apply

+Note that some resources may take > 20 minutes to provision.
+During this time, Python may not present any logs and may appear to 'hang'.
+This is normal and expected behavior.

 ## Cleanup
 To decommission the application, navigate to the root of the repository from Terminal, then run the following command:

     python3 build.py --action destroy

+Note that the Terraform Backend Resources includes an S3 Bucket with a specific name.
+If the bucket is deleted, it may take up to 24 hours for the bucket name to become available again, preventing the service from being re-deployed.

+To decommission the application, but save the Terraform Backend Resources, navigate to the root of the repository from Terminal, then run the following command:

+    python3 build.py --action destroy --save-backend